Adaptive advantage in entanglement-assisted communications

-We now turn to a second example where adaptive measurements yield an advantage.
+We consider another setting where adaptive measurements yield an advantage.

-\textit{Simulation of qubit correlations through EA bits.} A prevalent use for shared entanglement in quantum information is to trade quantum communication for classical communication.
+\textit{Simulation of qubit correlations through EA bits.} Entanglement is often used to trade quantum communication for classical communication.
 The paradigmatic teleportation protocol shows that one qubit can be simulated by two EA bits.
-However, if one is merely interested in the outcomes of projective measurements on the communicated qubit, one EA bit is sufficient: if Alice sends an arbitrary qubit to Bob and Bob performs an arbitrary projective measurement on that qubit, the resulting correlations can be simulated through a protocol in which Alice and Bob share only a single EA bit \cite{hyperbits}.
+However, if one is merely interested in simulating the outcomes of projective measurements on an arbitrary communicated qubit, one EA bit is sufficient \cite{hyperbits}.

 We first show that this result can be extended to general, possibly non-projective, measurements for Bob.
 Contrary to \cite{hyperbits}, however, our construction requires adaptive measurements.
-We then show that this feature is necessary: a non-adaptive EA bit protocol cannot simulate the outcomes of general measurements on a communicated qubit.
+We then show that this feature is necessary: non-adaptive EA bit protocols cannot simulate non-projective correlations.